Antrikshy/antrikshy.github.io/_drafts/2016-06-17-a-quickstart-guide-for-pebble-app-configuration.md

 {% endhighlight %}

+`ic->value` refers to an instance of a `Tuple.value` union, which is a convenient little Pebble SDK data structure that we use here to hold values from the `options` JS object after they have been type-converted.

 As mentioned above, booleans in JS are converted to `int16_t` values by the Pebble SDK, which is stored in the field named `int16` in `ic->value`.

 For further reference, take a look at [this table](https://developer.pebble.com/guides/communication/sending-and-receiving-data/#data-types) to learn what the various fields in a `Tuple.value` union are named.